SineadMorris/shinySIR/README.md

 install.packages("shinySIR")
 ```

-To instead install from Github, first install and load `devtools`, then install `shinySIR` as follows
+To install the most recent version from Github, first install and load `devtools`, then install `shinySIR` as follows

 ``` r
 install.packages("devtools")